Let’s have a quick review first:

 - Check out the list of books recommended by Scrum.org for the PSM I exam.
 You don’t have to read all of them; just pick a few that seem more interesting to you and start learning from them.

-- (optional) Use an eLearning course.
+- (optional) Use an eLearning course (e.g., the PSM I eLearning course from Management Plaza).
 Some people prefer to use eLearning courses; be careful to use one that is compatible with PSM I, if you’re planning to.

 - Evaluate and fill in the gaps: don’t jump to this step before refining your knowledge.
 Take your time, and when you feel ready, start evaluating yourself by taking sample questions.

 - (optional) Use third-party sample exams.
-Be sure that the sample exam is designed for the PSM I exam; for example, The PSM Simulated Exams (sponsored link).
+Be sure that the sample exam is designed for the PSM I exam; for example, The PSM Sample Exams.

 Tips and tricks for passing the PSM I exam

 - Be careful with multiple answer questions: some questions ask you to choose multiple answers, and some people just don’t pay enough attention and pick one answer.
-All multiple answer questions use check-boxes instead of radio-buttons; get used to paying attention to this as a double check.
-It’s a good idea to spend a few minutes at the end of the exam, going through all the questions and only checking to see if you’ve picked multiple answers where you needed.
+All multiple answer questions use check-boxes instead of radio-buttons; get used to paying attention to this to double check.
+It’s a good idea to spend a few minutes at the end of the exam, going through all the questions and only checking to see if you’ve picked multiple answers where you needed to.

-- There’s no Sprint 0; also no hardening Sprint, integration Sprint, release Sprint, planning Sprint, etc. All Sprints are the same.
+- There’s no Sprint zero; also no hardening Sprint, integration Sprint, release Sprint, planning Sprint, etc. All Sprints are the same.

 - Only the developers participate in the Daily Scrums.